Grambling family needs help getting to Los Angeles after father, brother, son gunned down

 “Anything that’s over 650 is going to go towards the burial of my brother because he didn’t have any life insurance or any burial insurance and it’s putting a strain on my family” says Ford.

-If you would like to help out you can go to the family’s GoFundMe page, it can be found at this link.
-You can also pay through Cash App, their username is $CaliSmiley.
+If you would like to help out you can go to the family’s GoFundMe pages, they can be found at these links: Plane Tickets, Gregory Reed Memorial Fund You can also pay through Cash App, their username is $CaliSmiley.